dmitrymomot/solana-wallets/README.md

 ## Features

-- [ ] Create new wallet mnemonic phrase and encrypt it with a PIN code
+- [x] Create new wallet mnemonic phrase and encrypt it with a PIN code.
-- [ ] Restore wallet from mnemonic phrase and encrypt it with a PIN code
+- [x] Restore wallet from mnemonic phrase and encrypt it with a PIN code.
-- [ ] Get wallet address
+- [x] Get wallet address by user ID.
-- [ ] Sign transaction and send it to the Solana network
+- [x] Sign transaction and send it to the Solana network.
+- [x] Get wallet balance.
-- [ ] Get wallet balance
+- [x] Get wallet NFTs.
-- [ ] Get wallet NFTs
+- [x] Get wallet semi-fungible tokens (assets).